IUPAC/WFChemCookbook/book/data_sources.md

-> **This is an outline of the section.
-Detailed content is coming soon.**
-# Data standards and formats for Chemistry
+# Sources of FAIR Chemical Data

 This section will provide descriptions of standard notation and file formats available for sharing and reusing chemical data that are referred to in recipes throughout this book.